World Photography Day 2023

 Photography in Greek means “Painting with light” and can be considered both art and science.
 Frenchmen Nicephore Niepce and Louis Daguerre invented the daguerreotype process which was introduced to the world.

-The French government purchased the patent and announced the invention as a gift “free to the world” on the 19th of August, 1939 which is considered as the date of birth of practical photography.
+The French government purchased the patent and announced the invention as a gift “free to the world” on the 19th of August, 1939 which is considered the date of birth of practical photography.
 The metal-based daguerreotype process soon had some competition from the paper-based calotype negative and salt print processes invented by William Henry Fox Talbot.
 Subsequent innovations made photography easier and more versatile.

 New materials were used which reduces the camera exposure time from minutes to seconds making photography easier and more versatile.
-New photographic media were more economical, sensitive, or convenient and in the mid 20th century there were developments and pictures that were available in natural color as well as black and white.
+New photographic media were more economical, sensitive, and convenient and in the mid-20th century there were developments and pictures that were available in natural color as well as black and white.

 Also Read: 10 Tips On How To Take Good Picture

 With the invention of the electronic digital camera in 1990 photography was soon revolutionized.
 The new technology became widely accepted and appreciated and the image quality with digital cameras was continually improved.
-Now with cameras in all smartphones photography has become a ubiquitous everyday practice around the world.
+Now with cameras on all smartphones photography has become a ubiquitous everyday practice around the world.

 With a humble beginning with a small group of people, World Photography Day has now reached more than 500 million people worldwide.
-It is now celebrated with a lot of zeal and fervor, where many events are organized worldwide where people share their art of photography.
+It is now celebrated with a lot of zeal and fervor, and many events are organized worldwide where people share their art of photography.

 Go out and capture a moment and share it with the hashtag #WorldPhotographyDay on social media.